Peace Center – Greenville, South Carolina

 The Peace Center is a world-class performing arts center along the Reedy River in downtown Greenville.
 It opened in 1990, over a decade after the idea of a local performing arts center was proposed by the Metropolitan Arts Council.
 In 1985 then-mayor Bill Workman began exploring ways to fund such a center, and in 1986 the Peace family donated $10 million towards the project.
 Public-private fundraising continued, bringing in the $42 million total needed to complete the project.
 In 1990 the Peace Center opened for its Founders’ Gala.

-The Peace Center was built on six acres where four nineteenth century-era buildings once sat in disrepair: a coach factory, a mayonnaise factory, a store building, and the Huguenot Textile Mill, seen below.
-The center’s building team restored the structures and integrated them into the project, which included new buildings: the Peace Concert Hall and the Gunter Theatre.
+The Peace Center was built on six acres where four nineteenth century-era buildings once sat in disrepair: A coach factory, a mayonnaise factory, a store, and the Huguenot Textile Mill, seen below.
+The center’s building team restored the structures and integrated them into the project, which also included two new buildings: The Peace Concert Hall and the Gunter Theatre.
 The Gunter Theatre was named for Dorothy Hipp Gunter, who donated $3 million towards the building of a 400-seat theater on the site.